Cordeliers Cloister (Saint-Emilion)

-The Cordeliers cloister is situated in France, at the heart of the medieval town of Saint-Emilion in the Gironde area.
-It is one of the town’s most emblematic and picturesque sites, containing a monolithic church.
-A listed Historical Monument and a UNESCO World Heritage Site, it also has underground cellars where sparkling wines are produced.
+The Cloître des Cordeliers is located in the heart of the medieval town of Saint-Émilion, in Gironde (France).
+It is one of the city’s most iconic and picturesque landmarks, along with the monolithic church.
+Listed as a historical monument and recognized as a UNESCO World Heritage Site, the site also houses underground cellars where sparkling wines are crafted.

-History of the Cordeliers cloister
+History

 The Cordeliers before their arrival at the cloister

-The cloister gets its name from its first ever occupants, the Cordeliers, Franciscan friars who followed the precepts established by St. Francis of Assisi in 1210.
-The name was given to them by Jean de Beauffort during the Seventh Crusade on account of their traditional dress of a large brown or grey course cloak fastened with a cord belt.
+The name “Cordeliers” comes from the site’s original occupants, the Cordeliers, Franciscan friars who followed the precepts developed by Francis of Assisi in 1210.
+They were given this name by Jean de Beauffort during the Seventh Crusade, due to their garments made of thick brown or grey cloth, tied with a rope belt.

-Before occupying the current cloister the Cordeliers monks most probably lived in a place called ‘Les Menuts’ outside the town walls.
-Until the development of mechanical cultivation, remnants of the old Cordeliers church could still be seen in the area now occupied by Clos des Menuts.
-The word ‘menut’ in Gascon means ‘small’ or ‘detail’, and was also the nickname given to the Cordeliers during this period.
+Before settling in the current cloister, the Cordeliers monks most likely resided in the area known as “Les Menuts,” outside the town walls.
+Prior to the advent of mechanical plowing, remains of the old Cordeliers church could still be found on the land now occupied by the Clos des Menuts.
+In Gascon, the word “menut” means “small” or “detail.”
+At that time, it was also a nickname commonly given to the Cordeliers.

-The 14th century: the construction of the cloister
+The 14th century: Construction

 In the 14th century numerous battles between the Kings of France and the Dukes of Aquitaine brought unrest to the region.
 The monastery was pillaged in 1337 during clashes between the Lords of Guyenne and the Counts of Eu and Guinness.
-To protect themselves against future attacks, the Cordeliers asked to move within the Saint-Emilion walls.
+To protect themselves against future attacks, the Cordeliers asked to move within the Saint-Émilion walls.
 They were granted permission in 1338 and immediately began construction work on their chapel.
 In 1343 they obtained permission from the Pope to establish their monastery within the town, prompting construction of the cloister and part of the monastery building.
 A few years later the Cordeliers undertook work to convert the chapel into a church, which is still visible today.
 The rest of the buildings were enclosed inside the walls.
 In 1383 the King of England finally gave the monks a plot of building land right next to their old home but this time on the right side of the wall.